 Regurgitation refers to a more passive process and involves the expulsion of the contents of the esophagus.

-There is not heaving with regurgitation
+There is no heaving with regurgitation.

 Is there bile?

-Presence of bile (a yellowish-brown tinged fluid) means that what you’re looking at is vomit.
+The presence of bile (a yellowish-brown tinged fluid) means that what you’re looking at is vomit.